rafaelhofmann/iot-dashboard/README.md

   }
 ]
 ```

+### hue_light_control.py
+This script can turn Philips Hue lights on and off depending on their current light status.
+The script expects a json object as string as the first parameter where the group name is saved in the `name` property of the json object.
+The group name has to be converted to the interal Hue id to control the lights of the group.

 ### hue_motion_sensor.py
 Reads the motion sensor data from the Philipps Hue bridge and publishes the sensor information to MQTT with the information `presence_detected` to the topic `sensor/hue/motion`.